7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Learning about validator nodes
+- Going into blockchain basics

 Thanks for stopping by! 😊